AnggaR96s/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## Two silk worms had a race.
+They ended up in a tie.